 The game starts when the player holding the deathhack ball serves the ball to another player.
 While it is customary for the server to declare “This is deathhack,” upon serving the ball, it is by no means necessary. *SELF SERVES ARE NOT ALLOWED* This serve ought to be gentle, underhand, and directly to one other player.
 Serving next to oneself is not encouraged when playing with more than six people.
 Before serving, the player with the ball must ensure the group is in a shape at least resembling a circle.
 Adjust the space between players as needed.
 Under no circumstances should the ball be served from outside the circle.

 The goal of the players is to legitimately hit the ball to one another three consecutive times, in attempt to gain possession of the ball.
+Whenever a new player hits the ball, this is called a “changing of hands.”
 In order for the ball to be free for possession, the ball must change hands at least three times.
-Consider Players A, B, and C. A ball would be free to possess if players hit it in the order A, B, A, or A, B, C. While the ball can change hands more than three times, and be hit by more than three players, the minimum number of players needed to lead to possession is two.
+Consider Players A, B, and C. The ball would be free to possess if players hit it in the order A, B, A, or A, B, C. While the ball can change hands more than three times, and be hit by more than three players, the minimum number of players needed to lead to possession is two (A, B, A).
 Any player may hit the ball to themselves as many times as they want; however, this does not count as a changing of hands (example: A, A, A, B, B only counts as two changing of hands).
 After hitting the ball once and initiating a change of hands, that player who continues to hit the ball to him/herself is considered an inert surface.

 Once possession is possible, after three changing of hands, players must fight each other to get the ball.
 Possession is defined as one player having control over the ball.
 After possession is gained, deathhack operates by similar rules to tournament dodgeball.
-The player who gains possession of the deathhack ball then tries to ‘kill’ other players.
+The player who gains possession of the deathhack ball then tries to “kill” other players.
 A kill is executed by throwing the ball and hitting another player.
 While other players are allowed to run, the player with possession of the ball must not move his/her feet more than a pivot.
+If the player gains possession while running, they are expected to slow down and plant themselves as soon as possible.
 Jumping is acceptable, but only to throw the ball.
 In this way, having possession of the deathhack ball is similar to having possession of a basketball after dribbling.

 — If a player ‘A’ with possession throws the ball and hits another player, the hit player is out.